Golden Years (Comedy Lab)

-"Golden Years" is the sixth episode of the second series of British comedy anthology series Comedy Lab.
+"Golden Years" is the sixth episode of the second series of the British comedy anthology series Comedy Lab.
 It first aired on 8 September 1999 on Channel 4.
 Written by Ricky Gervais and Stephen Merchant, it stars Gervais as the co-owner of a video rental company who has a David Bowie obsession.
 The episode follows him as he prepares for his appearance on the talent show Stars In Their Eyes.

 Production

+"Golden Years" is filmed in a mockumentary style.
+Certain scenes feature "talking head" interview segments with Gervais's character, interviewed by Merchant off-screen, which is a format similar to that used in The Office.

 Plot

 Gervais plays Clive Meadows, the main character who has a David Bowie obsession.
 Clive Meadows is the 32 (or 37, he is somewhat unclear) year old co-owner of 'Video Zone', a video rental company based in Reading.
 The show follows Clive as he prepares for his appearance on the ITV talent show Stars In Their Eyes.

 Reception

+Vulture's Ramsey Ess wrote that the episode is "mostly uneven" in its humour, feeling like a demo tape for Gervais and Merchant's later series, The Office.
+Ess noted that Gervais's character has no redeeming qualities, which makes sympathising with him when he reaches his lowest point a difficult task.
+He concluded by writing that, "Without this show, there probably wouldn’t have been an Office, so in that regard, it’s a good thing that it was made.
+But beyond that, Golden Years offers only the spark of what Gervais and Merchant would create together."

 Legacy

-The documentary style of the show and in particular the behaviour of Gervais' character present like prototypes for The Office and its lead character David Brent.
+The documentary style of the show and in particular the behaviour of Gervais's character present like prototypes for The Office and its lead character David Brent.